Oil nears three-year high after OPEC fireworks

 TECH PROBLEMS

-Japan's Nikkei (.N225) finished up 0.2% but Australia's S&P ASX200 (.AXJO) reversed following the RBA's decision to keep interest rates on hold.
+Japan’s Nikkei finished up 0.2% but Australia’s S&P ASX200 reversed following the RBA’s decision to keep interest rates on hold.

-Hong Kong (.HSI) marked its sixth day of losses and China's CSI300 (.CSI300) dipped to an almost two-month-low , after the Cyberspace Administration of China ordered an investigation into ride-hailing giant Didi (DIDI.N), days after it listed on the New York Stock Exchange. read more
+Hong Kong marked its sixth day of losses and China’s CSI300 dipped to an almost two-month-low [.SS], after the Cyberspace Administration of China ordered an investigation into ride-hailing giant Didi, days after it listed on the New York Stock Exchange.

 China will step up supervision of Chinese firms listed offshore, and improve regulation of cross-border data flow and data security, Xinhua news agency quoted the cabinet as saying.